RE: How to Fix MacBook Stuck on Loading Screen

 The utilities in macOS Recovery can help you to repair or erase a hard disk.
-With Recovery Mode, you are able to fix MacBook stuck on loading screen.
+With Recovery Mode, you are able to fix MacBook stuck on the loading screen.

 Step 1.
-Press down Power button to turn on MacBook, and then, immediately press Command and R keys until the Apple logo or spinning globe shows.
+Press down the Power button to turn on MacBook, and then, immediately press Command and R keys until the Apple logo or spinning globe shows.

 Step 3.
 Choose Disk Utility to repair your startup disk.

 What's more, you can try to fix the problem that Mac progress bar is stuck at 100% by booting up your Mac in Single-User Mode.

 Step 1.
 Immediately press down Command+S after switch on your Macbook by pushing down the Power button.

 Step 2.
 Hold them until the white text appears on the screen.